 Several practical factors influence the price of both collections on the secondary market.

-On the Prestige side, movement generation is the biggest technical factor.
-Gen 3 Master Chronometer models hold their value noticeably better than Gen 2 references powered by the Caliber 2500.
+For the Trésor, dial colour matters more than most buyers expect.
+Blue domed and linen-textured dials tend to attract stronger demand than plain silver.
+On the Prestige side, movement generation is the biggest technical factor: Gen 3 Master Chronometer models hold value noticeably better than Gen 2 pieces on the Caliber 2500.

 Notable De Ville Trésor References